 The Château is one of the most luxurious hotels in Old Quebec.
-Its castle like structure overlooks St Lawrence River.
+Its castle-like structure overlooks St Lawrence River.
 Visiting the hotel and having lunch on the terrace is a great way to spend the morning.
 Often, musicians would showcase their talent by the Champlain Monument.

 The walk from Château Frontenac to the lower town of Old Quebec was fast.
 It was a downhill hike that lasted approximately 10 minutes.
-The neighborhood was crowded by tourists and restaurants.
+The neighborhood was crowded with tourists and restaurants.
 Cafes and gift shops lined the streets.
 We had lunch at one of the little cafes and enjoyed the view.

 Then again, I was on vacation.

 After a few hours, we headed back uphill to catch a bus towards the Montmorency Falls.

 Coming from Toronto, I have to say the waterfall is nowhere near the magnitude of Niagara Falls.
 But angry not Québécois, Montmorency is 30 m higher than Niagara*

 Following the Montmorency Falls, we had some time to walk around the city.
 The streets were much quieter away from Old Quebec and tourist areas.
 While the bar was a bit far from the key tourist zones, Le Bureau de Poste is a great place to have a quick bite.
 The bar has the authenticity of a bar/restaurant but is less than the price of a Big Mac!
-In fact, their entire menu is priced at $5!!
+In fact, their entire menu is priced at CAD 5!!

 We ended the night by walking along the city wall.
 The wall had a beautiful view of all of Quebec City.
 It was great to have a bite in peace while overlooking the streets that buzzed with traffic and people.